How To Use

 Development Tools

-Here's our recommended development setup for Go and templ projects, adapted from official documentation and community best practices:
+Here is our recommended development setup for Go and templ projects, adapted from official documentation and community best practices:

 - Hot reloading for Go, Templ, and Tailwind